Did You Know: Stories Need Disclosures Too!

 4.)
 When in doubt, err on the side of more disclosure.

 This is the best rule of thumb all around.
 If you’re asking yourself if a certain type of disclosure would manage to “slip by” without being noticed, you’re not thinking about it correctly.
-The goal is to be as up-front as possible about our collaborations- and proud!
+The goal is to be as proud and upfront as possible about our collaborations!
 Working with great brands is a sign of success, and your followers will see it that way too.

 If your excitement is genuine, they’ll be just as happy as you are.